sbucdaivs/HackDavis2022/README.md

 ### Final Steps
 - ~~Team name (Riskquido?)~~
-- HTML Form validation on the final website
+- HTML Form validation on the final website (was working locally prior to connecting with backend)
 - ~~Citing the dataset used for ML~~
-- Utilize Twilo API
+- Utilize Twilo API (didn't have enough time to complete)
 - ~~More HTML styling
-- Hosting live website on a Google Cloud Server
+- ~~Hosting live website on a Google Cloud Server~~

 ###  Dev Website
 - ~~Talking about the whole process~~
 - ~~Demo video~~